 Transgender rapist Isla Bryson jailed for eight years

-The case sparked uproar after Bryson was initially housed in an all-female prison
+Isla Bryson, from Clydebank, was sentenced to eight years in prison at the High Court in Edinburgh, with a further three years on licence.

-A rapist who raped two women while still a man has been jailed for eight years.
+The 31-year-old was convicted last month of raping two women – one in Clydebank in 2016 and one in Drumchapel, Glasgow, in 2019 – while a man known as Adam Graham.

-Isla Bryson was sentenced to eight years in prison at the High Court in Edinburgh, with a further three years on licence.
+During sentencing on Tuesday, judge Lord Scott noted Bryson continues to “vehemently deny” the offences, claiming the victims “colluded” to press charges.

-Bryson was convicted last month of raping two women – one in Clydebank in 2016 and one in Drumchapel, Glasgow, in 2019 – and committed the offences while a man known as Adam Graham.
+The court heard the rapist, who appeared in court wearing a blond wig and dressed in black leggings and a fluorescent pink jacket, is still pursuing full gender reassignment and is currently on “the maximum recommended doses of hormone prescription” from the Sandyford clinic.

-The 31-year-old, from Clydebank, met both the victims online and prosecutors said Bryson had “preyed” on vulnerable women.
+Prosecutors said Bryson, from Clydebank, met both the victims online and “preyed” on vulnerable women.

-The case sparked uproar after Bryson was initially housed in an all-female prison and the rapist was then moved to the male estate.
+The case sparked uproar after the convicted rapist was initially housed in an all-female prison before being moved to the male estate.

 Scottish Justice Secretary Keith Brown ordered an urgent review of the case and the Scottish Prison Service took the decision to halt the movement of all transgender prisoners with a history of violence against women into the female estate.